 School Resource Officers have also made presentations to classes and acted as resources for teachers.
-The officers, while not professional counselors, have worked with students showing signs of extreme stress, anger, and peer conflicts as officers have notified school officials and parents that danger signs are evident and the student needs some personal attention.
+The officers, while not professional counselors, have worked with students showing signs of extreme stress, anger, and peer conflicts.
+Officers have notified school officials and parents that danger signs are evident and that the student may need some personal attention.